adrien2p/nestjs-api-ai/README.md

 And then, the result is sent to the run method of the service `jeeves` endPoint which manage the rest of the process.

-And when the process is done, a response is generate to be send to the `api.api`.
+And when the process is done, a response is generated to be send to the `api.api`.